eggman87/mortar-android/docs/index.md

 # Welcome to Mortar Android

-Mortar is application design system, meant to make building UI consistent, flexible and most importantly fast.
-The goal of Mortar is to allow developers to focus on building new features - and less on implementation details of common ui elements.
+Mortar is an application design system.
+It is meant to make building UI consistent, flexible and most importantly fast.
+The goal of Mortar is to allow app developers to focus on building new features - and less on implementation details of common UI components.
 This project is the Android implementation of Mortar for Jetpack Compose.

-The implementation of Mortar will lean heavily on Android platform standards, and will use material 3 (m3) components where possible.
+This implementation of Mortar leans heavily on Android platform standards, and will use material 3 (m3) components where possible.
 The structure of this design system is based on [Atomic Design](https://atomicdesign.bradfrost.com/)

 ## Architecture
 The Mortar design system architecture is based on having a single source of truth.
-That single source of truth is the mortar design data JSON files.
-These JSON files are used to code-generate themes per product/brand.
-The JSON data would be a cross-platform owned definition of product theme implementations of MDS.
+That single source of truth is the mortar design data JSON file.
+These JSON files are used by Mortar-Android to code-generate themes per product/brand.
+This JSON data is a cross-platform owned definition of product theme implementations of MDS.

 ##### **Single Source of Truth**
 The design data JSON files define the themes and their properties.
-These files include definitions for colors, typography, and component styles, which are used across different parts of the application to ensure consistency and flexibility.
+These files include definitions for colors, typography, size/shapes, and component styles, which are used across different parts of the application to ensure consistency and flexibility.

 ##### **Code Generation Process**